-The tech industry is snowballing at such a rapid rate that the talent supply can’t keep up with the high demand for people with hard technical and digital skills.
-This means any talent acquisition team can expect challenges in finding candidates and successfully hiring them.
+- Meeting high demand for skilled tech talents.
+The tech industry is growing so rapidly that the talent supply can’t keep up with the high demand for people with hard technical and digital skills.

+- High expectations of tech job seekers in a competitive market.
 Job seekers with the appropriate skills and expertise will know the industry demands and negotiate accordingly.
 This may be in the form of a higher expected salary or preference for remote work (particularly for overseas talent, which will require international payroll from the company).
-Fortunately, tech as a field is likely able to provide these, depending on if the candidate is worth pursuing.

-Screening tech applicants can be challenging.
-Recruiters must be familiar with the technology enough to gauge their qualifications.
-While there’s a variety of assessment options recruiters can use to make this a more straightforward step, it will take careful evaluation to consider a candidate’s potential for the job beyond hard skills.
+- Complexities of screening technical applicants.
+Recruiters must be familiar with the technology enough to gauge candidates' qualifications.
+While there’s a variety of assessment options recruiters can use to make this a more straightforward step, it will take careful employee evaluation to consider the potential for the job beyond hard skills.

 Like in most things, preparation is critical in overcoming these challenges.
 A tech recruiter’s job is to stay on top of industry trends and changes, then adapt accordingly.